 I wasn’t bitter when I got my Canada visa application denied because I prepared that it was going to happen knowing that I don’t have any proof to come back to the Philippines although I know for myself that I need not overstay in Canada.
 Somehow, I wasn’t ready emotionally and physically to travel after my surgery and to go on a long haul flight.
 I wasn’t willing to go alone because I still had no idea how to fly solo.

-My solo travels to five countries in 2015 helped me to face my fear and got out of the comfort zone.
+My solo travels to five countries in 2015 helped me to face my fear and got out of my comfort zone.
 Yes, I went solo to those countries that are very near the Philippines.
 I was able to work on a budget and enjoyed visiting some tourist attractions that are for free.
 I learned how to find cheap tickets.
 Through my solo trips, I am ready for new adventures.
 But first, I need to save money and work hard for it again.

 So Canada, I’ll see you next time. 🙂